rodrigues/deli/README.md

 - Do rebar3 checksum in docker images
 - Allow to pick one specific hex version
 - Allow to change target path to something else than `/opt/APP`
+- Allow production to be default target if there is no staging
 - mix deli.version handle dev target
 - mix deli.version have compare option
 - mix deli.ping to run specifically bin ping command